jbjorge/diffx/angular/README.md

 ![Devtools location](../assets/devtools-7.png)

-The left pane displays a list of changes to the state along with their `reason`.
+The left pane displays a list of changes (diffs) to the state along with their `reason`.
 The right pane displays the `Diff`, `State` and `Stacktrace` (if stacktrace has been enabled in [setDiffxOptions](#setdiffxoptions)).

 ### Diff tab

+Displays the difference between each change made by `setState()`.

 ![Diff tab preview](../assets/devtools-1.png)

 ### State tab

+Displays the current state at the selected diff.

 ![State tab preview](../assets/devtools-6.png)

 ### Stacktrace tab

+Displays the stack trace for the code that led to this state change.

 ![Stacktrace tab preview](../assets/devtools-5.png)